 (h) Option 6.
-A Retiree may elect any of Options 2 through 5 with the added provision that in the event the Designated Beneficiary predeceases the Retiree, the monthly benefit payable to the Retiree after the Beneficiary's death shall be equal to the basic benefit.
+A Retiree may elect any of Options 2 through 5 with the added provision that in the event the Designated Beneficiary predeceases the Retiree, the monthly benefit payable to the Retiree after the Beneficiary's death shall be equal to the Basic Benefit.
 Such election will result in a benefit that is further reduced than the corresponding benefit payable under Options 2 through 5 if this Option 6 has not been elected.
 The intent of this additional reduction is to support the additional cost of this election.

 (i) In the event that a Retiree who named his spouse as Beneficiary in accordance with the provisions of Options 1 through 6 and shall subsequently become divorced from the named Beneficiary, the Retiree may then elect a life annuity which shall be the Actuarial Equivalent of the value of all future benefit payments under the option then in effect upon written request to the Board of Trustees provided such request is not inconsistent with the terms of the divorce decree.
 It is the Retiree's responsibility to provide all pertinent documentation.